thomaseibner/snowflake-provisioning/README.md

 ### Creating and Dropping Warehouses

-The simplest way to show how a sample warehouse could be provisioned is to run the script with the [default configuration](wh-config.json) and simply provide a name.
-As part of the validation the script performs on the parameters for each type of object the name is validated against the allowed object names in Snowflake.
+The simplest way to show how a warehouse could be provisioned is to run the script with the [default configuration](wh-config.json) providing a warehouse name.
+The name of the object is validated against allowed object names as part of the validation the script performs on each parameter.
 ```
 $ ./sf_create_obj warehouse TEST_WH
 CREATE WAREHOUSE IF NOT EXISTS TEST_WH